opendatahub-io/data-science-pipelines-operator/README.md

 These can be configured by the end user as needed.

-# DSPipeline Component Overview
+# DataSciencePipelinesApplication Component Overview

-When a `DSPipeline` is deployed, the following components are deployed in the target namespace:
+When a `DataSciencePipelinesApplication` is deployed, the following components are deployed in the target namespace:
 * APIServer
 * Persistence Agent
 * Scheduled Workflow controller
 * Viewer CRD controller
 * MLPipelines UI

-If specified in the `DSPipeline` resource, the following components may also be additionally deployed:
+If specified in the `DataSciencePipelinesApplication` resource, the following components may also be additionally deployed:
 * MariaDB
 * Minio

 To understand how these components interact with each other please refer to the upstream [Kubeflow Pipelines Architectural Overview] documentation.

-# Using a DSPipeline
+# Using a DataSciencePipelinesApplication

-When a `DSPipeline` is deployed, use the MLPipelines UI endpoint to interact with DSP, either via a GUI or via API calls.
+When a `DataSciencePipelinesApplication` is deployed, use the MLPipelines UI endpoint to interact with DSP, either via a GUI or via API calls.

 You can retrieve this route by running the following in your terminal: